 Sorted by Tag: eCommerce

-(This post was originally published on March 10, 2015.
+(This post was last published on May 10, 2017.
 It has been updated for accuracy and completeness.)

 As an online merchant, your band must stand out as you face tough, fast-moving competition.
 To stay ahead, your business must use the right technology to power optimal customer experiences.
 This probably lead you to choose leading eCommerce platform Shopify/Shopify Plus in the first place.
 While your business is built around this platform, it’s not the only platform that can help you grow.

 What about your back office operations?
 How do you ensure you remain efficient as possible as order volumes increase and your fulfillment processes mature?
 At this point, you should consider using a robust backend system like an ERP alongside your eCommerce platform.
 This guide walks you through what an ERP system is and how to choose the best Shopify-ERP solution for your business.(more…)

 Learn from FlavorCloud Founder/CEO Rathna Sharad on cross-border commerce’s explosive growth and the challenges of the international shipping experience.